Stepan Petrovich Beletsky: Life

-No entries exist after Beletsky lost his position as the Director of the Police.
+No entries exist after Beletsky lost his position as the director of the Police Department.
 Also for Bernard Pares, it was taken that the police were the enemies of Rasputin, and that the many stories which reached the public were simply their fabrications.

-In September 1915 he became assistant minister of the Interior until February 1916.
+In September 1915, he became assistant minister of the interior until February 1916.
 Alexei Khvostov, Iliodor and Beletsky concocted a plan to kill Rasputin.
-By ukaz Beletsky was to be reassigned to Irkutsk, but the appointment was cancelled after the story was revealed in a newspaper.
-Early 1917 he was arrested by the Russian Provisional Government during the February Revolution and locked up in the Peter and Paul Fortress.
-After bail the arrested were released, but Beletsky decided not to go abroad.
+By ukaz (decree), Beletsky was to be reassigned to Irkutsk, but the appointment was cancelled after the story was revealed in a newspaper.
+In early 1917, he was arrested by the Russian Provisional Government following the February Revolution and locked up in the Peter and Paul Fortress.
+After bail, the arrested were released, but Beletsky decided not to go abroad.
 He was rearrested during the Red Terror.
-In 1918 he was transported to Moscow and executed at Khodynka or in Petrovsky Park.
+In 1918, he was transported to Moscow and executed at Khodynka or in Petrovsky Park.